RadFox34/AGYSE-/README.md

 This console terrifies babies.

 ### Playstation Vita (PSVita)
-The handheld that was never given a chance managed to build a very strong cult following.
+The handheld that was never given a chance, yet it managed to build a very strong cult following.

 ## Misc.
 Some extra games that are impossible or very difficult to emulate.